bekk/bekk-christmas/post/kotlin/it’s-in-the-small-things.md

 post_day: 10
 title: It’s in the small things
 ---
-Kotlin brings with it a lot of good things like Null Safety and full interoperability with Java, but data classes might be one the things you most often notice
+Kotlin brings with it a lot of good things like Null Safety and full interoperability with Java, but data classes might be one the things you most often notice during day to day work.

 Most larger applications, especially those consuming or producing REST apis need lots of DTOs (data transfer objects).
 These are used to represent plaint data objects which is only used to hold data.

-An example of such a class could be:
+In java an example of such a class could be:

 ```
 import java.util.Objects;public class ChristmasTree {
     private int height;
     private int radius;
     private int price;public int getHeight() {
         return height;
     }

     public void setHeight(int height) {
         this.height = height;